Information updates

 Surveys evaluating ASCIA anaphylaxis and allergy e-training courses for health professionals have been undertaken:

-• Data from voluntary post-training evaluation surveys for ASCIA anaphylaxis e-training for health professionals from December 2021 to December 2022 have been analysed and results entered into a report which is available here.
+• Data from voluntary post-training evaluation surveys for ASCIA anaphylaxis e-training for health professionals from December 2021 to December 2022 has been analysed and results entered into a report which is available here.

 pdfHP Anaphylaxis Report 2022694.21 KB and also on the ASCIA website https://www.allergy.org.au/ascia-reports

-• Data collected from January 2023 to July 2023 will be analysed and a report will be developed.
+• Data collected from January 2023 to December 2023 from mandatory e-training surveys will be analysed and reports will be developed in early 2024

 • Further reports will be developed from survey data collected on annual basis.